Do Pheromones in Perfume Actually Work? A Natural Perfumer’s View

 What is the difference between a pheromone perfume and a natural botanical perfume?

 A pheromone perfume typically contains synthetic steroid compounds (androstenone, androstenol) claimed to trigger attraction.
-A natural botanical perfume contains plant-derived aromatic compounds with documented effects on the limbic system, cortisol levels, and mood — operating through the olfactory pathway rather than a pheromone mechanism.
-The botanical approach has considerably stronger clinical support.
+A natural botanical perfume contains plant-derived aromatic compounds studied in relation to mood, emotional responses and aspects of physiological arousal — operating through the olfactory pathway rather than a pheromone mechanism.
+Botanical fragrance materials have been studied more extensively in relation to mood, stress and emotional response through the olfactory pathway than synthetic pheromone compounds marketed for attraction.

 What natural ingredients have the strongest effects on attraction and mood?

-Jasmine absolute (indole content, documented testosterone effects), ambrette seed (macrocyclic musk, skin-affinity), labdanum (animalic warmth, skin evolution), ylang ylang (parasympathetic nervous system activation), and rose absolute (cortisol reduction, emotional warmth).
+Jasmine absolute (indole content, research exploring effects on testosterone and physiological arousal), ambrette seed (macrocyclic musk, skin-affinity), labdanum (animalic warmth, skin evolution), ylang ylang (associated with parasympathetic nervous system activity in some studies), and rose absolute (studied in relation to cortisol levels and emotional wellbeing).
 All are present across the Prosody London range.

 Is ambrette seed a natural pheromone?

 No — ambrette seed is a macrocyclic musk derived from Abelmoschus moschatus seeds.
 It is not a pheromone.
 It does produce a genuine skin-like, musky warmth through its lactone compounds that interacts with the olfactory system in ways that feel intimate and evolving on skin.
-It is the closest botanical equivalent to the skin-scent effect that synthetic musks achieve through different chemistry.
+It is often regarded by natural perfumers as one of the closest botanical approximations to a skin-like musk accord.